Moha-Alqa/seg4105_playground/lab03/README.md

 ## **Problem**
 The current website design displays all products on a single page without any differentiation regarding their origin or provider.
 Feedback indicates that customers prefer to purchase from trusted providers based on prior experiences.
 Not differentiating between stores leads to ambiguity and may prevent customers from making informed decisions.
 A majority of customers prefer to purchase from specific providers due to previous satisfactory experiences or perceived quality.
 Providers are also seeking better visibility and a dedicated space for promotions.

+### *Overwhelming Navigation Experience*
+The current layout, which groups all products together, overwhelms customers.
+They're met with a barrage of options without any clear organization, making it challenging to differentiate products based on their trusted sources.

+### *Lack of Brand Loyalty Recognition*
+Many customers return to purchase based on prior satisfactory experiences with specific providers.
+The current design does not cater to this preference, causing potential friction in the buying process.
+This oversight may deter repeat purchases.

+### *Impaired Quality Assurance and Feedback*
+When a customer isn't satisfied with a product, the present design doesn't allow them to easily identify its source.
+This complicates their ability to provide feedback or seek alternatives from other trusted providers.
+On the other hand, when they're pleased with a product, they face hurdles in exploring more options from the same trusted provider.

+### *Missed Personalized Experience*
+By not highlighting trusted providers or giving options to bookmark or "follow" certain providers, the platform misses out on offering a personalized shopping experience.
+This can lead to reduced engagement and decreased time spent on the platform.

+### *Provider Recognition*
+From a business perspective, providers, who are essentially the backbone of this platform, are not given due prominence.
+They are relegated to the background, with only their products taking the forefront.
+This lack of recognition can demotivate providers from continuing their association with the platform or from actively promoting their presence on it.

 ## **Appetite**
 We're looking to implement this feature within a 6-week cycle.
 The focus is to streamline the customer's shopping experience by prioritizing provider recognition.

+Within these 6 weeks, our primary goal is to:

+1. Design: Spend the first week on design mock-ups and get feedback on user experience and provider interfaces.
+2. Backend Development: Dedicate two weeks to developing the necessary database structures, APIs, and other backend components to support the new feature.
+3. Frontend Development: Dedicate another two weeks for the frontend - creating the provider cards, detailed pages, and ensuring mobile responsiveness.
+4. Testing and Iteration: Use the last week for testing, getting feedback, making necessary changes, and preparing for launch.

 ## **Solution**